By now a Politico investigation has been made public.

 The lucky winner will essentially receive a monopoly in any sort of natural disaster where FirstNet is deployed on American soil, so long as they cough up more than $6 billion for the privilege.

-It’ll own the market not only on providing any sort of emergency response, but also against the vendors.
+They’ll own the market not only on providing any sort of emergency response, but also against the vendors.
 Every state will have to buy in, from the fire departments to the police departments to the hospitals:

 According to the RFP’s statement of objectives, the winning bidder will build and operate the system with 20 MHz of 700 MHz broadband spectrum under a lease agreement.
 In return, the company can monetize any unused network capacity